 The name of the language and the people who speak it has been spelled in various ways, including Boordoona, Budina, Budoona, Buduna, Poodena, Poordoona, Purduma, and Purduna.

-Linguistically, Burduna has been classified as a member of the Kanyara group of languages, along with Bayungu, Dhalanyji and Binigura.
+Linguistically, Burduna has been classified as a member of the Kanyara group of languages, along with Bayungu, Dhalanyji, and Binigura.
 They all share words in common and have similar grammar, but are not mutually intelligible.
-Burduna sounds rather different from the other Kanyara languages, however, as it has undergone a number of pronunciation changes throughout its history, and has many words with long vowels, such as ngii ‘you’ and nyaa ‘there’, as well as consonant clusters not found in the other languages.
+Burduna sounds rather different from the other Kanyara languages, however, as it has undergone a number of pronunciation changes throughout its history, and has many words with long vowels, such as ngii ‘you’ and nyaa ‘there’, as well as consonant combinations not found in the other languages.
 Here are some examples:

 - db in gadba ‘spider’

 Note that Burduna, along with Dharrgari, makes a contrast in the middle of words between p and b, k and g, and t and d.
 This is unusual for most Australian Aboriginal languages, and p, t, and k occur where the other Kanyara languages have mb, nd, and ngg, as in: